MichaelMorehouse/MultipleChoice_reactdnd/README.md

 A simple template for multiple choice questions using [React](https://reactjs.org/) and [React Drag n Drop](https://react-dnd.github.io/react-dnd/).
+Created using `create-react-app`

 To run the app:
 In a node.js terminal, navigate to the main repository directory and enter `npm start`